 Eye Movement Desensitization and Reprocessing (EMDR) treatment is also available for those interested and who meet the qualifications.
 EMDR is a form of psychotherapy, designed to alleviate numerous forms of psychological distress.
 EMDR can effectively treat a variety of conditions including post-traumatic stress.

 One on one appointments are scheduled to last approximately sixty minutes.
 Students are asked to arrive a few minutes early for their first appointment to complete the required paperwork.

-Personal counseling appointments can be made by visiting CAP Services (located in the lower level of the Library) during regular business hours or by calling 541-383-7200.
+Personal counseling appointments can be made by visiting CAP Services (upper level of Cascades Hall) during regular business hours or by calling 541-383-7200.
 For more information on Personal Counseling services and appointments, students can also send an email to email@example.com.
 For students enrolled at OSU Cascades see OSU Cascades Counseling Services.

 Everything discussed with a counselor is legally confidential (except for child abuse and threat of harm to self or others).
 No information will be released without a student's written consent.
 A student's attendance in counseling is confidential as well.
 Counseling records are kept separate from other student information, and cannot be accessed by others, including COCC faculty and students.